Health Information Management - Associate of Applied Science (AAS)

 Description

 The Health Information Management Associate of Applied Science prepares students in technical coursework, human relations, communications, mathematics, and computer technology.
-The program employs a career ladder approach that includes the Medical Office Specialist certificate.

 At the end of six academic quarters (approximately two years), students earn the Associate of Applied Science in Health Information Management.
 Students are eligible to take the Registered Health Information Technician national credential examination upon completion.

 Health information technicians collect, analyze, code, manage, and maintain patient information.
 Health information technicians must be highly organized and detail oriented.
 They maintain patient medical information in a complete, accurate, and secure manner while modeling high ethical standards.
-Health information technicians work in a wide range of health care facilities and related industries, including hospitals, clinics, provider offices, long-term care, health insurance companies, medical device companies, and healthcare software companies.
+Health information technicians work in a wide range of healthcare facilities and related industries, including hospitals, clinics, provider offices, long-term care, health insurance companies, medical device companies, and healthcare software companies.

 Program Learning Outcomes